 The 19th worked with SurveyMonkey to make sure we are doing just that.
 And in the process of reporting, our journalists have also reached out and followed up with respondents to build on the information in hand.

 Have more questions on how this poll was done, or how polls work in general?
-Share them.
+Share them with us.

-Methodology: This SurveyMonkey online poll was conducted online in English and Spanish from August 22-29, 2022 among a national sample of 20,799 adults.
+Methodology: This SurveyMonkey poll was conducted online from August 24-31, 2023 among a national sample of 20,191 adults.
 Respondents for this survey were selected from the more than 2 million people who take surveys on the SurveyMonkey platform each day.
 The modeled error estimate for this survey is plus or minus 1.0 percentage points.
 Data have been weighted for age, race, sex, education, and geography using the Census Bureau’s American Community Survey to reflect the demographic composition of the United States age 18 and over.
+In addition, data for transgender respondents have been weighted for political party identification and gender using the KFF/The Washington Post Trans Survey to reflect the demographic composition of that subgroup.